bcgov/aps-infra-platform/documentation/how-to/sdx-org-signing.md

 - Request a new signing key CSR
 - Get the CSR signed by an approved Certificate Authority
-- Register CA signed certificate
+- Add CA signed certificate to registry

 ## Prerequisites